NHQ/jsynth/README.md

-# webaudio
+# jsynth

-Generate audio streams (DSP) with javascript functions in the browser.
+Generate audio with javascript functions in the browser.
 Compatible with [baudio](https://github.com/substack/baudio) functions.
 Works on webkits only, including iOS 6 mobile safari (see note below).

 ```js
 var  A0 = 440